Altitude: 30 meters above sea level.

 Languages: Bengali, Hindi, English.

-Best season: Throughout the year but preferably October to March.
+Best season: Throughout the year but preferably from October to March.

 Air: Nearest airport: Bagdogra (170Kms).